 Last, but not least, having a car at university can be costly; you have to pay for insurance, tax, petrol and for any other related costs if something goes wrong and it is has to go into the garage.

-While this is not always the case, you may also find yourself spending more money on petrol after always being named the designated driver for nights out and food runs, so bear this in mind when considering whether to take your car to university.
+While this is not always the case, you may also find yourself spending more money on petrol after always being named the designated driver for nights out and food runs.
+So bear this in mind when considering whether to take your car to university – and if you do take your car, be sure to charge your house mates for fuel!

 If you do decide to take your car to university…